 - Cyclax of London established in New York.

-- Helene Winterstein Cosmetics founded by Helene Winterstein Kambersky to market La Bella Nussy waterproof mascara (Austria).
+- Helene Winterstein Cosmetics founded by Helene Winterstein (Austria).

 - Hirestra Laboratories, Inc. founded by Robert Rheinstrom.

-- Yardley opens London beauty salon in Bond Street.
+- Yardley opens a beauty salon in Bond Street, London.

 - Cyclax opens a salon in New York.

-- Fabergé, Inc. founded by Samuel Rubin who purchases the brand name from Fabergé et Cie.
+- Fabergé, Inc. founded by Samuel Rubin after purchasing the name from Fabergé et Cie.